DilawarSD/ESE-Frontend/README.md

 ## Future improvements
 One key area for future improvement I would like to implement is user roles.
 Creating user roles so all users that have access to the board can only view users and not add, edit or delete them.
 Only the manager can add, edit and delete users.
-To acheive this I would need to create a new board to where both boards share the same database but one board will be for users that will prevent them from having all the features of the app and can only view the users not allowing them to edit of delete them.
+To achieve this I would need to create a new board to where both boards share the same database but one board will be for users that will prevent them from having all the features of the app and can only view the users not allowing them to edit of delete them.
 Whereas, for managers the application I built will have access to all the features being available for them.